Are you experiencing Thoracic Outlet Syndrome (TOS)?

 Neither of the above sound like your pain?
 Check out our pages on Shoulder Pain or the Rotator Cuff.

 This type of injury can be related to very poor posture from weak back musculature or the overtraining of anterior structures of the body (chest).

 This can also be due to scar tissue build-up between certain adjacent structures that the vascular and neurological structures run next to on their from the neck to the hand.

-Dr. Brian Zelasko has advanced training in treatments that are specifically geared towards breaking these adhesions down between the muscles and nerves/vessels in the body so that normal function returns and symptoms dissipate.
+Drs.
+Zelasko and McCrea have advanced training in treatments that are specifically geared towards breaking these adhesions down between the muscles and nerves/vessels in the body so that normal function returns and symptoms dissipate.